AlistairDriscoll/project-3/README.md

 ## Deployment

-- Talk about heroku,
+- The app is deployed online on a website called Heroku, it can be accessed with this link.

 ## Design and Dependencies

 - Packages used
-- How i structured the code
+- How I structured the code
 - Seperating out packages
 - Talk about words file
 - Black used for formatting